The Multipurpose Family Income Form (MFIF)

 What if I have funds left on my account from prior years?

-A written request for a refund should be submitted to 841 Ellis St. SF CA, 94109 or by email to SchoolLunch@sfusd.edu.
+A written request to donate funds to Student Nutrition Services, transfer funds to a sibling that is enrolled in SFUSD, or request a refund should be submitted to 841 Ellis St. SF CA, 94109 or by email to SchoolLunch@sfusd.edu.
 A refund request should include:

 - Student ID number (H0)